 A decade as a lighting designer enabled Ed Warren to collect vinyl from all over the globe.
-Back in the UK, there was only one thing to do – open a record shop, he tells Gary Walker.
+Back in the UK, there was only one thing to do – open a record shop.

 Margate’s Cliffs stands as a tangible reminder of co-owner Ed Warren’s travels around the world as the founder of Next Level Lights.
 At the top of its striking monochrome Victorian staircase, classic records by Bob Dylan, Iggy Pop, The Smiths, The Who and Lou Reed – the souvenirs of Ed’s numerous world tours – watch over the crate-digging customers, while the intoxicating aroma of freshly ground coffee rises from the ground-floor cafe and in-house roastery.

 Spending a decade on tour with the likes of Mumford & Sons, Metronomy and The Strokes, lighting stages everywhere from Glastonbury to Fuji Rock, Roskilde and The Hollywood Bowl, Ed was unwittingly doing the research for what would become Cliffs, exploring the world’s best record shops and bringing home suitcases full of vinyl from the US, Japan and all corners of Europe.
 Eventually, the penny dropped and Ed decided to hang up his AAA pass, return home and set up shop.